 |Stomach||Medium to Medium Firm|

 |Stomach||Medium Firm to Firm|

-Although mattress price-points vary from brand to brand, models with low firmness ratings (1 to 3) tend to be the most expensive due to extra padding layers that make the comfort system feel exceptionally soft.
-Additionally, high-end materials like Talalay latex and gel memory foam tend to produce comfort systems with the lowest firmness ratings.
+Although mattress price-points vary from brand to brand, models with low firmness settings (1 to 3) tend to be the most expensive due to extra padding layers that make the comfort system feel exceptionally soft.
+Additionally, high-end materials like Talalay latex and gel memory foam tend to produce comfort systems with the lowest firmness settings.
 Alternatively, firmer mattresses feature less padding and are usually cheaper by comparison.

 |Price||Most Expensive||Affordable||Most Affordable|